mayowa/templates/README-DRAFT.md

 ## Things to note

-- Any templates inside a `templateRoot/shared` folder will be parsed on every call to Render
+- When Render is parsing the templates passed to it, all templates inside the `templateRoot/shared` folder will be parsed alongside the templates you pass.
 - Don't add the file extension to template names when calling Render or referencing one from a template
 - A string can be rendered as a template like any other
-- Folders (other than those in shared) can treated as a group of templates.
-- If a template with the same name as the folder exists in the folder, it is parsed first
+- If you pass the name of a folder to Render, all templates inside that folder are parsed as a group.
+If a file `folderName/folderName.ext` exists, it will be parsed first and treated as the layout for all other files inside `folderName`.
+- Need to work out folders
+- Need to edit the examples to reflect the new render/layout method
+- Components

 # Example folder structure